Joel (The Last of Us): Reception

 Baker's performance received praise.
 Edge wrote that, alongside Johnson's Ellie, Baker "breathe[s] poignancy into the grace notes of the script".
 Anthony Severino of PlayStation LifeStyle felt that the performance made him care about the character, while Giancarlo Valdes of VentureBeat lauded Baker for adding "nuance and complexity" to the role.
-For his role in The Last of Us, Baker won Best Voice Actor at the Spike VGX, and was nominated for Best Performer from The Daily Telegraph, Outstanding Character Performance at the D.I.C.E.
+For his role in The Last of Us, Baker won Best Voice Actor at the Spike VGX, and was nominated for Best Performer from The Daily Telegraph, Outstanding Character Performance at the 17th Annual D.I.C.E.
 Awards and for Performer at the British Academy Video Games Awards.
 Baker's performance in The Last of Us Part II was similarly praised.
 GamesRadar+'s Alex Avard found that Baker "steals some of [the game's] best scenes as Joel" by adding complexities that enrich the character and relationships.
 Evan Lewis of Entertainment Weekly wrote that Baker "deserves every accolade possible for his heart-wrenching performance".
 IGN's Dornbush lauded Baker's performance for depicting the weariness of Joel.
 For his role, Baker won Outstanding Supporting Performance in a Drama at the National Academy of Video Game Trade Reviewers Awards, and was nominated for Performer in a Supporting Role at the 17th British Academy Games Awards.